rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 </h2>

-3..
-Restart the NTP service by using the following command:
+4. **Do restart:** Restart the NTP service by using the following command:
 ```shell
 service chrony restart
 ```